Department of Curriculum and Instruction

 Read the UNI Catalog description:

-Students interested in this program must submit a completed Application for Admission to Graduate Study and should contact the Department of Curriculum and Instruction for other admission requirements.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Curriculum and Instruction for other application requirements.
 Graduate information and application for graduate admission can be found at www.grad.uni.edu/admission.

 The Graduate Record Examination (General Test) is not required for admission to the program.